autistic-symposium/blockchain-science-rs/README.md

 <br>

-> *One of the most well-known strategies among different **algorithmic trading methods** is the **statistical arbitrage strategy**: a profitable situation stemming from **pricing inefficiencies among financial markets**.
-Statistical arbitrage is a mere strategy to obtain profit by applying **past statistics**.*
+> *One of the most well-known strategies among different **algorithmic trading methods** is the **statistical arbitrage strategy**: a profitable situation stemming from **pricing inefficiencies among financial markets** - a mere strategy to obtain profit by applying **past statistics**.*

 <br>

-[cointegration](https://en.wikipedia.org/wiki/Cointegration) is the **test correlation between two or more non-stationary time series** for a specified period (identifying long-run parameters and determining when stationary time series do not depart from equilibrium).
+[Cointegration](https://en.wikipedia.org/wiki/Cointegration) is the **test correlation between two or more non-stationary time series** for a specified period (identifying long-run parameters and determining when stationary time series do not depart from equilibrium).

 <br>